SherG/cool-iron/blog/quit-facebook.md

 When I last logged in, I noticed Facebook’s user interface (UI) had changed considerably.
 I didn’t particularly care for the new design, which seemed busier.

 Also, Facebook has become much more of a walled garden: a one-stop shop designed to contain you like a steel ball in a pinball machine.
-You ping about, setting off 'buzzers' and getting 'rewards.'
-They collect behavioral data on you to sell to others.
+You ping about, setting off 'buzzers' and getting 'rewards' while they collect behavioral data on you to sell to others.

 This, of course, can easily lead to wasted time.
 I always have better things to do with my time than to be on Facebook.